Goal

 While the long puts in a short Christmas tree spread have no risk of early assignment, the short puts do have such risk.
 Early assignment of stock options is generally related to dividends.
 Short puts that are assigned early are generally assigned on the ex-dividend date.
 In-the-money puts whose time value is less than the dividend have a high likelihood of being assigned.

 If one short put is assigned (most likely the highest strike), then 100 shares of stock are purchased and the long puts and the other short puts remain open.
 If a long stock position is not wanted, it can be closed in one of two ways.
 First, 100 shares can be sold in the marketplace.
-Second, the long 100-share position can be closed by exercising one of the long puts.
+Second, the long 100-share position can be closed by exercising one of the long puts, if they are in the money.
 Remember, however, that exercising a long put will forfeit the time value of that put.
 Therefore, it is generally preferable to sell shares to close the long stock position and then sell the long put.
 This two-part action recovers the time value of the long put.
 One caveat is commissions.
 Selling shares to close the long stock position and then selling the long put is only advantageous if the commissions are less than the time value of the long put.

 If more than one of the short puts is assigned – there are a total of three short puts – then either more shares can be sold or one or both of the lowest-strike long puts can be exercised.
 However, as discussed above, since exercising a long put forfeits the time value, it is generally preferable to sell shares to close the long stock position and then sell the long puts.
 The caveat, as mentioned above, is commissions.
 Selling shares to close the long stock position and then selling the long puts is only advantageous if the commissions are less than the time value of the long puts.